Siemens SIMATIC S7-1500 CPUs

 Prerequisites

-• Network access to the CPU Ethernet interface on port 102 (PROFINET/S7 protocol)
+• Network reachability to CPU Ethernet port (default port 102 for S7 communication)

 • No credentials required